Prizes

 November 4, 2018

-Torsten and Wanja Söderberg Prize 2018 to Icelandic designer Brynjar Sigurðarson
+The 2018 Torsten and Wanja Söderberg Prize to Icelandic designer Brynjar Sigurðarson

-The Röhsska Museum's Torsten and Wanja Söderberg Prize Committee, with funding from the Torsten Söderberg Foundation, has decided to award Brynjar Sigurðarson this year's prize of SEK 1 million.
+The Röhsska Museum’s selection committee for the Torsten and Wanja Söderberg Prize, funded by the Torsten Söderberg Foundation, has decided to award this year’s prize of 1 million Swedish kronor to Brynjar Sigurðarson.

 2018 Söderberg Prize in Medicine for research on alcoholism